You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 Description of Ka-Gong-Phur-Sum Lhakhang

-The new Kurjey Temple has three storeys with the main image of Palchen Chemchog Heruka (Mahasri Parama Heruka) in wrathful form or the short form “Mahasri Heruka of Palchen Duepa”, with his mystic consort standing imposingly from the first to the third floor.
-This commanding image of Palchen Heruka is 34 feet in height and has 21 heads, 42 hands with an image of various deities in each hand, and 8 legs.
+Ka-Gong-Phur-Sum Lhakhang has three storeys with the main statue of Palchen Chemchog Heruka (Mahasri Parama Heruka) in wrathful form or the short form “Mahasri Heruka of Palchen Duepa”, with his mystic consort standing imposingly from the first to the third floor.
+This commanding statue of Palchen Heruka is 34 feet in height and has 21 heads, 42 hands with statues of various deities in each hand, and 8 legs.
 The mystic consort has 9 heads, 18 hands, 4 legs, and stands 30 feet in height.
-The image of Palchen Heruka has the beneficial effect of averting all undesirable elements like war, internal strife, natural calamities, misfortune, and epidemics and bringing peace and happiness to the country.

 Cypress Tree of Bumthang Kurjey